 the gmar presentation was particularly heart-wrenching, the stories aunty hazel and uncle albert told of continued child removals were extremely upsetting and exactly the sort of stories our media system denies a voice to, the sort that really need to be heard by all ‘australians’.

-the indigenous involvement gave the projects phase of the workshop a solid focus — amongst other projects planned was a video of aunty hazel explaining the continued trauma being inflicted upon indigenous communities as they struggle with the generational trauma of centuries of colonisation (the genocidal and assimilationist policies of a governement intent on destroying indigenous culture and taking the land from underneath it).
+the indigenous involvement gave the projects phase of the workshop a solid focus — amongst other projects planned was a video of aunty hazel explaining the continued trauma being inflicted upon indigenous communities as they struggle with the inter-generational trauma of centuries of colonisation (the genocidal and assimilationist policies of a governement intent on destroying indigenous culture and taking the land from underneath it).

-overall the ‘memefest’ was good, i’m glad it exists, and despite the personal problem i have with fighting memetic capitalist culture with the memetics of emancipation and decolonisation (too much deign/comms, not enough action), i’m glad people are getting together and taking about such things — i just hope everyone concerned with such issues soon comes to the conclusion that desperate times call for desperate measures, and that everything we are legally allowed to do is woefully inadequate.
+overall the ‘memefest’ was good, i’m glad it exists, and despite the personal problem i have with fighting memetic capitalist culture with the memetics of emancipation and decolonisation (too much design/comms, not enough action), i’m glad people are getting together and taking about such things — i just hope everyone concerned with such issues soon comes to the conclusion that desperate times call for desperate measures, and that everything we are legally allowed to do is woefully inadequate.

 the whole event was rather strange for me, because many people immediately understood what i am on about and thought what i am doing is great — which was quite different to the reaction i usually get — and it was great to meet a bunch of switched-on and compassionate people.